 Secretary-General Ban Ki-moon

 Message for the International Volunteer Day

-Apart from mobilising thousands of volunteers every year, the United Nations Volunteers (UNV) programme works closely with partners and governments to establish national volunteer programmes to create structures that foster and sustain local volunteerism in countries.
-Through the Online Volunteering service volunteers can take action for sustainable human development by supporting the activities of development organizations over the Internet.
-Every day thousands of people are volunteering, online or on-site, contributing to peace and development and working to achieve the MDGs and engaging people to shape the post-2015 sustainable development agenda.
+Apart from mobilising thousands of volunteers every year, the United Nations Volunteers (UNV) programme contributes to peace and development by advocating for the recognition of volunteers and working with partners to integrate volunteerism into development programming.
+Through the Online Volunteering service, volunteers can take action for sustainable human development by supporting the activities of development organizations over the Internet.
+Every day thousands of people are volunteering, online or on-site, contributing to peace and development, working to achieve the MDGs and engaging people to shape the post-2015 sustainable development agenda.

 IVD 2014 is a global celebration honouring people’s participation in making a change at all levels – locally, nationally and globally.

 On IVD 2014, we not only celebrate and recognize volunteerism in all its facets – but pay special tribute to the participation of people in making a difference at all levels: locally, nationally and globally.
 IVD 2014 highlights the contribution of volunteers in engaging people from the grass-roots in decision-making processes, ultimately creating space for participation that leads to: stronger governance, social cohesion, peace and sustainable development.

 On 5 December 2014 join us in acknowledging and enhancing people’s participation, engagement and voice, in shaping and implementing development policies and the world we want.